 If a ticket has a certain tag or field value set that you don't want your agent to miss, then you can create a Notice that displays an alert.
 You can style the notice to make the text large with loud colours if you really want to grab your agent's attention.

-You can use placeholders and Liquid markup within a Notice allowing you include conditions and calculations.
+You can use placeholders and Liquid markup within a Notice allowing you to include conditions and calculations.